Surajj4837-th/Tutorials/SQL/ReadMe.md

     Alter table table_name
     drop column column_name;
     ```
-33. Merge: Combines insert, update and delete in singe statement.
+33. Merge: Combines insert, update and delete in single statement.
 It requires 2 tables: source and target.
 Source table contains all the changes which are to be applied to the target table.
 Syntax:
     ```SQL
     merge [target] as T
     using [source] as S
     on [join condition]
     when matched
-    then[update statement]
+    then [update statement]
     when not matched by taret
-    then[insert statement]
+    then [insert statement]
     when not matched by source
     then [delete statement];
     ```